verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ## Enable `syncClusters`

-You can use `syncClusters` to synchronize cluster registrations across Verrazzano, including in the Verrazzano managed cluster resources, in Rancher, and in Argo CD.
+You can use `syncClusters` to synchronize cluster registration across Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.

 The following illustrates an admin cluster Verrazzano resource that has been configured to use `syncClusters`.
 {{< clipboard >}}